Broome

 In terms of cultural diversity, Broome records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Broome's cultural diversity aligns with the wider region's average, with 78.7% of its population being citizens, 82.1% born in Australia, and 87.2% speaking English only at home.
-Christianity is the dominant religion in Broome, comprising 39.9%.
-Buddhism is slightly overrepresented, making up 1.5%, compared to 1.1% regionally.
+Broome's cultural diversity aligns with the wider region, with 78.7% citizens, 82.1% born in Australia, and 87.2% speaking English only at home.
+Christianity is the dominant religion, practiced by 39.9%.
+Buddhism, however, is slightly overrepresented at 1.5%, compared to 1.0% regionally.

 Frequently Asked Questions - Diversity